Reni-Yeno-H/To-Do-List-Utility/README.md

 ## List of unintentional minor bug(s):<br />
 1.)
 Advanced Notepad does not have cross out function.<br />
 2.)
 Due Date calculation only works for the first item and will stay the same unchanged.<br />
 3.)
-Subtask only works correctly for the first item. (as in any subtasks input get added in the first super task)<br />
+Subtask only works correctly for the first item (as in any subtasks input gets added to the first super task)<br />
 4.)
+Subtask button doesn't appear in the advanced notepad after creating task.
+5.)
 Github pages either doesn't allow notepad to be draggable or the response time for it work are long and random.<br />

 ## To use my website, click [here](https://reni-yeno-h.github.io/To-Do-List-Utility/).